YixingHuang/DeepMedicBMet/README.md

 ```

 ## Contents
-This repository contains our DeepMedic+ implementation with prior volumes and proposed volume-level sensitivity-specificity (VSS) loss, as well as the pretrained high-sensitivity and high-precision model weights.
+This repository contains our DeepMedic implementation for brain metastasis auto segmentation with our proposed volume-level sensitivity-specificity (VSS) loss.
 For retraining on your own datasets, our preprocessing pipeline is also shared.

 #### VSS loss